nekomatic-tf/bptf-ws-service/README.md

-# backpack.tf-ws-service
+# bptf-ws-service

-backpack.tf-ws-service is a script designed to connect to backpack.tf's websocket service and gather listing data.
+bptf-ws-service is a script designed to connect to backpack.tf's websocket service and gather listing data.

 It also calls the backpack.tf snapshot endpoint frequently to ensure the data is kept up to date.